WillMatthews/refmanager/README.md

     * check for duplicate numbers
     * check for missing numbers
     * check for typos
+* Centralise all to a config file.
+* Add a 'delete record' method

 ### Todos:
 - [x] "Add Record" page (suggest successor of max of keys)